Are Pit Bulls Really As Dangerous As Their Stereotype Suggests?

 It is true that many pit bulls were bred to be used in dog fights.
 During the 1700’s, pit bulls were used in the vicious sports of bear and bull baiting, where the dogs were trained to attack wild animals that were cruelly chained to a post.
 Because of this history of fighting, people often assume these dogs are dangerous and killing is simply part of their DNA.

 However, pit bulls also have a much happier history that doesn’t involve any fighting.
 Because of their strength and menacing appearance, they were often used as guard dogs to look after the children on farming properties and herd cattle, or used for pulling carts with heavy loads.

 At this time, pit bulls were known to be gentle and kind companions for children.
+No one was afraid their pit bull would bite them or their kids.
 Because of this breed’s intelligence and determination, it simply needs a job to do in order to thrive and that job doesn’t have to be killing or fighting.
 Past pit bulls have been kind and beloved family dogs and were even owned by famous historical figures and celebrities, including Helen Keller and Teddy Roosevelt.
 Many pit bulls also gained fame and success in beloved advertising campaigns and motion pictures in the 20th century.
 Therefore, it’s important to consider the multi-faceted history that pit bulls share before assuming they were only bred to fight and are therefore mean and vicious.

 A Pit bull’s upbringing makes a difference.